MamiyaA/NeuralCodingOfLegProprioception_LegTracking/README.md

 TrackLegAngle4_withComments: TrackLegAngle4 script with more comments for each line.

 FindPiezoStartFrames: Use the binary data file that contains the Piezo command signal and the output from the DetectCameraAndImagingFrames to find the 2-photon imaging frame that corresponds to the beginning of the presentation of the Piezo vibration stimulus.

+ConvertTibiaAngle_FindMoveOnset: Calculate and convert femur-tibia angle to degrees based on the use specified femur angle and the tibia tracking data.
+Use tibia trackin data to find the onset of tibia movement.
+Plot both tibia angle and tibia angle speed for user inspection.